50 Side Jobs to Help You Make an Extra $500 or More This Month

 If you’ve got a keen eye for grammar and formatting, freelance proofreading could be your next great gig -- one that pays about $17 an hour.
 The average rate per page for proofreading is 35 cents, so your earnings depend on how efficiently you work.
-It’s not a great moneymaker for procrastinators!
+It’s not a great moneymaker for slow readers!

 32. Serve as a Mock Juror

-Fascinated by courtroom drama, but hate wasting the day in jury duty for a measly $4 payout?
+Fascinated by courtroom drama, but hate wasting the day in jury duty for a measly $40 payout?

 Serve as an online mock juror to help lawyers prepare for real cases.
 You can earn $10 to $60 for about an hour of your time.

 34. Jump on the Class-Action Bandwagon

 The rules of each settlement are different, but in most cases you’ll have to provide proof of purchase or product use, like a serial number or a receipt.
 Once you fill out your online claim form, you may have to wait a few weeks or months before receiving your payment.